 In most ad hoc surveys, not all colonies are counted in every year, such that comparisons of summed annual counts reflects both changes in status and the pattern of missing counts (Ter Braak et al., 1994).
 Spatial bias is also common in ad hoc surveys, with those colonies or plots that are easy to access or observe being over-sampled.
 Bias can also occur relative to density.
 Density-dependence often results in large colonies growing more slowly than small ones, and in core areas of colonies changing more slowly than peripheral ones (e.g. Moss et al., 2002).
 Whole colony counts are often biased towards small colonies as they are easier to count annually, with the result that colony growth rates are overestimated.
-Sometimes plots are initially located in areas of the colony where birds are breeding and thus do not capture expansion into areas that were unused when the plots were set up, further underestimating rates of birds available to count, but since these have often reached their maximum capacity population growth for the colony as a whole may be underestimated.
-Furthermore, plot counts are often biased towards of birds becomes "too few to be worth counting", which results in rates of decline being underestimated also.
+Sometimes plots are initially located in areas of the colony where birds are breeding and thus do not capture expansion into areas that were unused when the plots were set up, further underestimating rates of increase.
+Plot counts are often biased towards core areas where there are large numbers of birds available to count, but since these have often reached their maximum capacity population growth for the colony as a whole may be underestimated.
+Furthermore, plot counts are often discontinued when the number of birds becomes "too few to be worth counting", which results in rates of decline being underestimated also.
 Productivity values are ratios, and so need to be weighted according to sample size to prevent events at small colonies having an unduly large influence on overall patterns of change.